eliasroodrigues/eliasroodrigues/README.md

-### Hi, Elias here! :wink:
+### Hi there! :wink:

-I'm a computer science student from Brazil!
-Here's some info about me...
+My name is Elias and I'm a computer science student from Brazil!

 :zap: Tools that I like: